 Related Party Transactions

-Complaint filed in National Commission Disputes Redressal Commission
+Complaint filed in National Consumer Dispute Redressal Commission

 Internal Financial Controls and their adequacy

-The Audit Committee comprises Independent Directors, namely, M/s.
-AK Mahindra (Chairman), Ravinder Narain and Rajya Vardhan Kanoria.
-Powers and role of the Audit Committee are included in Corporate Governance Report.
-All the recommendation made by the Audit Committee were accepted by the Board of Directors.
+During the year, there was no change in the composition of Audit Committee.
+Accordingly, as on 31st December 2021, the Audit Committee comprised of Independent Non-Executive Directors, Mr. P. R. Ramesh (Chairman), Mr. Rajya Vardhan Kanoria (Member) and Ms. Roopa Kudva (Member).
+Powers and role of the Audit Committee are included in Corporate Governance Report, which forms an integral part of the Annual Report.
+All the recommendations made by the Audit Committee were accepted by the Board of Directors.

 Your Company has established an organization structure that is agile and focused on delivering business results.
-With regular communication and sustained efforts it is ensuring that employees are aligned on common objectives and have the right information on business evolution.
-Your Company strongly believes in fostering a culture of trust and mutual respect in all its employee seeks to ensure that Nestl values and principles are understood by all and are the reference point in all people matters.
+With regular communication and sustained efforts, it is ensuring that employees are aligned on common objectives and have the right information on business evolution.
+Your Company strongly believes in fostering a culture of trust and mutual respect in all its employees and seeks to ensure that Nestle values and principles are understood by all and are the reference point in all people matters.

 The Company maintained healthy, cordial and harmonious industrial relations at all levels.
 Despite severe competition, the enthusiasm and unstinting efforts of the employees have enabled the Company to remain at the forefront of the Industry.

 Your Company continued to receive co-operation and unstinted support from the distributors, retailers, stockist, suppliers and others associated with the Company as its trading partners.
 The Directors wish to place on record their appreciation for the same and your Company will continue in its endeavor to build and nurture strong links with trade, based on mutuality, respect and co-operation with each other and consistent with consumer interest.